anebz/cloud/Certifications/aws_machine_learning_specialty.md

   * Input: recordIO-protobuf with integer tokens.
 Text files must be tokenized
   * Input data must contain training and val data and vocabulary file
   * Pre-trained models and public datasets are available
-  * Training can onle be done in one machine
+  * Training can only be done in one machine
 * **BlazingText**
   * Supervised method for text classification.
 Uses word2vec
   * Each line should start with `__label__mouse` (label immediately appended to prefix), and tokens within the sentence should be space separated